ACM Multimedia 2026 Workshop and Grand Challenge

 NeuroMM Grand Challenge

-Interictal Epileptiform Discharge Detection and Localization in Multimodal Neuro-Signals.
+Interictal Epileptiform Discharge Detection and Localization in Multimodal Neuro-Signals

 Challenge Overview

-Dataset highlights include 84 subjects, 20-minute recordings per subject, and 25,449 four-second epochs with expert-reviewed labels, covering both IED and non-IED events under realistic clinical conditions.
+Dataset Highlights: 84 subjects (52 epilepsy, 32 control), 20-minute recordings per subject, and 25,449 four-second epochs with expert-reviewed labels.

 Official Tracks